isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 **Bulgogi Sauce (in progress)**

 You _can_ make Bulgogi sauce from scratch.
 In fact, I probably recommend it.
 I bought some from an Asian store, and the flavor profile isn't quite the same.
 Cupbop has more of an Americanized version that's sweeter and less overwhelming with the other flavors.
 The basic ingredients are soy sauce, brown sugar, garlic (crushed), grated ginger, sesame oil, and apple or pear or pineapple juice (weird I know).

-I'd recommend finding some recipes online if you don't have an Asian store nearby.
+![](/img/img_20201013_123855.jpg)

 I'm still trying to nail down this sauce.

-![](/img/img_20201013_123855.jpg)
+Here's what I have so far:

+* 3/4 cup soy sauce
+* 3/4 cup apple juice
+* 3/4 cup brown sugar
+* 5/8 tsp garlic powder
+* 1/2 tsp black pepper
+* 1 inch of grated ginger, or a tsp.
+Probably less.
+I made this without last time, and it definitely needed it.
+Do in moderation.

-I did the following, and it was pretty close:
+If you wanna be lazy, I did the following too, and it was pretty close although not quite as close:

 * 1 Cup Assi Bulgogi sauce
 * 1.5 Tbsp. brown sugar

 **About Teriyaki Sauce, and why it's not it**

 * You _can_ use Teriyaki sauce instead of Bulgogi sauce (many of the ingredients of the sauce overlap).
 The problem is that the flavor doesn't necessarily mix as well with the other sauces.
 It's too gingery.
-But, it's more accessible and you're welcome to try it if Bulgogi is too overwhelming for you.
-If you want to use it, you can do 1 cup of teriyaki, and up to 2 Tbsp. of brown sugar.
 * The real Cupbop bulgogi sauce is somewhere between authentic bulgogi and teriyaki.
 I'm still working on it.
 In reality my best bet will probably be in trying to make my own sauce and hold back on the ginger and soy sauce a little.

 **Mochiko Chicken**